Emanuel County License Hearing Guide

 Special Programs

-Occupational License: An occupational license allows you to drive for work purposes even if your license is suspended.
+- Occupational License: An occupational license is a limited driving permit that allows you to drive for work-related purposes.